Who is Receivable Management Services?

 - You have a legal right to request debt validation on an alleged debt.
 Send the collection agency a debt validation letter.
 By law, they have 30 days to prove to you that the debt is really yours and the total amount is accurate.

-- Receivable Management Services, LLC may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+- Receivable Management Services may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

 - Receivable Management Services must be honest about who they are and what they are attempting to do.
 They must notify you that they are a debt collection agency both orally and in writing.

-Lexington Law specializes in disputing Receivable Management Services accounts.
-They have over 18 years of experience and have removed over 7 million negative items for their clients in 2020 alone.
+Lexington Law can assist you in disputing Receivable Management Services accounts.
+With more than 18 years of experience, they achieved over 6 million removals for their clients in 2021 alone.

 Here’s a list of some of the nation’s most popular debt collectors that cause damage to your credit.